Skip to content

 What's Next

 Devlog #2.
 25 commands.
 36 skills.
 4 agents.
 Down from 60+.
-This is the second in a series documenting my vibe coding journey.
+This is the second in a series documenting how I rebuilt my AI delivery loop.
 Start with devlog 1 if you haven't already.